Bay-Bots/Team-Training/README.md

 The purpose of this repository is to help new(er) members to learn more about FTC robotics.
 We have divided this across multiple weeks to focus on one topic at a time.
 Each week is divided into its own folder.

+# Focuses
 Week 1: Hardware (Motors)

 Week 2: Programming (Motors and Servos)

-Week 3: Working with Android Studio (if we get this far) Week 4: Using Git for version control (if we get this far)
+Week 3: Working with Android Studio (if we get this far)

+Week 4: Using Git for version control (if we get this far)

 # Resources
 - [Latest FTC app releases](https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases)